-Right after we picked up our first guests, Kitty and Marshal, in Malaga, we headed to the Gibraltar Straight, where we would be able to see one of the greatest Nature shows, the migration of hundreds of thousands of raptors and other gliders that cross the 15km that separate Europe from Africa.
+Right after we picked up our first guests, Kitty and Marshal, in Malaga, we headed to the Strait of Gibraltar, where we would be able to see one of the greatest Nature shows, the migration of hundreds of thousands of raptors and other gliders that cross the 15km that separate Europe from Africa.

 During the Malaga-Tarifa trip we could observe some individuals of Honey Buzzard, Montagu’s Harrier and Booted Eagle, in active migration.
 We made a stop in Algarrobo, one of the best places to observe the migration in the Straight, where we added a few gliders to our list: Black Stork, Griffon’s Vulture, Short-toed Snake Eagle, Eurasian Sparrohawk, Eurasian Marsh-harrier, and a beautiful Rupell’s Vulture.
 Also as impressive was the migration of smaller bird species, such as the European Bee-eater, Pallid, Common and Alpine Swifts, and several species of Swallows.

 We could enjoy all this as well as the spectacular sights that are seen from the Strait.